JuliaPhysics/Measurements.jl/README.md

   [standard score](https://en.wikipedia.org/wiki/Standard_score) and
   [weighted mean](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean)
 * Easy way to attach the uncertainty to a number using `±` sign
+* Combined with external packages allows for error propagation of measurements with their physical units

 Further features are expected to come in the future, see the section "How Can I Help?" and the TODO list below.